benmvp/slides/2020/qconplus/mixins-hooks.md

 NOTES:
 - The main advantage of custom hooks over render props is there's no nesting
   * We can call the custom hooks in sequence
-  * And use the variables in the UI
-  * We can even use the `translations` variable as the input of `useAuth` if I wanted
-  * So there is some **dynamic composition**
-- 1/ However it's only semi-dynamic composition
-  * It's not full like render props
+- However we still have some issues
+- 1/ With render props I could conditionally render the render prop component
   * Because it's against the rules to conditionally render custom hooks
   * So even if data from a hook is not needed because of the value of a prop
   * We still **must** call the hook
-  * Buuut like I mentioned we can pass values **to** the custom hook so it could do nothing based on the value
+  * Buuut we can pass values **to** the custom hook so it could do nothing based on the value
 - 2/ The other thing to note is that custom hooks don't render markup
   * I didn't show this as we discussed them, but...
   * An HOC can render markup before, after or around the `Component` we pass to it